IIT-EnergySystemModels/openTEPES/doc/md/Projects.md

   Martín](https://www.iit.comillas.edu/people/fmartin),
   [L. Herding](https://www.iit.comillas.edu/people/lherding)

-  > It aims to develop a global platform that integrates innovative energy simulation and impact assessment models that allow speeding up the decarbonization of
+  > It aims to develop a global platform that integrates innovative energy simulation and impact assessment models that help speed up the decarbonization of
   > the electricity system, including the electrification of the energy demand.

 ```{image} ../img/micinn_aei.png